humanconditionsafety/bluemix-zip-weather/README.md

 If you want to modify the source to play with it, you'll want to have the `bower` program installed.

-    sudo npm -g install bower    # for mac and *nix npm -g install bower         # for windows
+    sudo npm -g install bower    # for mac and unix npm -g install bower         # for windows

 You'll also want to have the `jbuild` program installed.